Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 Me: WHAT?

-Sue then goes on to tell me something that I’ve never read in any magazine, fanzine or Andrew Pixely archive - The Keys of Marinus inspired Rundgren’s 1970s prog rock band, Utopia, to write their 1977 album, Ra.
-She fires up the iPad and recites the lyrics to the song ‘Singring and the Glass Guitar’.
+And then Sue told me something I’ve never read in any magazine, fanzine or Andrew Pixley archive: The Keys of Marinus inspired Rundgren’s 1970s prog rock band, Utopia, to write their 1977 album, Ra.
+She fires up her iPad and recites the lyrics to ‘Singring and the Glass Guitar’.

-Sue: Listen – “Jealous forces have conspired to capture the spirit, imprisoning it in a chest with four keys, and casting the four keys to the four corners of the earth”.
+Sue: ‘Jealous forces have conspired to capture the spirit, imprisoning it in a chest with four keys, and casting the four keys to the four corners of the Earth.’
 See!

 Even Tat Wood didn’t pick up on that!

-Sue: I liked that.
+Sue: I liked that episode.
 It didn’t piss about.
-I wouldn’t want to spend six episodes fighting stupid brains-in-a-jar, but this one flew by.
+I wouldn’t want to spend six episodes fighting stupid brains in a jar, but this one flew by.
 Next!

 The Screaming Jungle

-Sue: I don’t think I can take 25 minutes of Susan screaming.
-She’s really is starting to annoy me now.
-Don’t you want to give her a slap?
+Sue: I don’t think I can take another 25 minutes of Susan screaming.
+She’s really beginning to annoy me.
+Don’t you want to give her a slap, Neil?

 Me: Don’t feel bad about it.
-Carole Anne Ford felt pretty much the same way.
+Carole Ann Ford felt pretty much the same way.

-Sue: I wish Altos was still wearing the costume that was created by your imagination, because what he’s wearing now leaves absolutely nothing to the imagination!
+Sue: I wish Altos was still wearing the costume created by his imagination, because what he’s got on right now leaves absolutely nothing to the imagination!
 If he bends down, I may faint.

-Things get even saucier when we reach the incredibly suggestive security device that consists of an idol with “realistic hand action”.
+Things get even saucier when Barbara has to deal with a security device which consists of an idol with realistic hand action.

-Inside the temple, the security measures are even more over-the-top (“it’s Mousetrap!”) and then the plants come to life and kill the dotty guardian of the key.
-He dies before he can tell Ian and Barbara where the key is, but he does have enough time to leave them a cryptic clue.
-They hunt desperately for the solution as someone waves a bush in the corner of the room.
+Inside the temple, the security measures are even more over-the-top (“It’s Mousetrap!”), and then the plants come to life and kill the guardian of the key.
+He dies before he can tell Ian and Barbara where the thing is hidden, but he does have enough time to leave a cryptic clue.
+They search desperately for the solution as a floor manager waves a bush at them from the corner of the studio.

 Sue: There’s a lot of tension in this scene.

-Me: Yes, sentient plants can be very scary.
-But you ain’t seen anything yet – just wait until 1976!
+Me: Yes, sentient plants are very scary, but you ain’t seen nothing yet – just you wait until 1976!

 Sue: No, I’m talking about the sexual tension between Ian and Barbara.
 If they aren’t shagging yet (and if you ask me, they’ve been at it for years), then it won’t be long now.

-Then, as if to prove her point, the episode ends with the pair cuddling each other.
+Then, as if to prove her point, the episode ends with our heroes cuddling each other.
 They are about to freeze to death, but even so.

 Me: So, did you miss the Doctor?